 This isn’t a beach you’d come to for a relaxing swim, but it is a beach that promises epic surfing opportunities and out-of-this-world scenery.
-Rolling Atlantic waves froth and foam against otherworldly rocks that poke out of the water and verdant cliffs provide a striking backdrop.
-Home to the famed Soup Bowl reef break, this is surfer’s paradise but is equally worth a visit for breezy walks and gorgeous snaps.
+Rolling Atlantic waves froth and foam against otherworldly rocks that poke out of the water, while verdant cliffs provide a striking backdrop.
+Home to the famed Soup Bowl reef break, this surfer’s paradise is equally worth a visit for taking breezy walks and gorgeous snaps.

 Best for a lively atmosphere: Alleynes Bay

-A favourite sunset spot and home of the renowned Ju Ju’s beach bar, Alleynes Bay is a great place for couples and groups to while away an afternoon.
-With Banks beer on tap, reasonably-priced Bajan bites and friendly locals – and an array of other restaurants nearby – you won’t want to leave.
-End the day watching the crimson skies with friendly company and a pina colada.
+A favourite sunset spot and home of the renowned Ju Ju’s Beach Bar, Alleynes Bay is a great place for couples as well as groups to get together in the afternoon.
+With Banks beer on tap, reasonably-priced Bajan bites and friendly locals – plus an array of other restaurants nearby – you’ll feel instantly at peace.
+End the day watching the crimson skies with friendly company and a piña colada in hand.

 Best for families: Rockley Beach

-Rockley Beach – or Accra Beach as it’s often known – can’t be beaten for family-friendly beaches in Barbados.
-Little ones can safely play in the calm waters on the southern end and older children can boogie board the livelier waves further up the cove.
-The casuarina trees provide much-needed shade and parasols and beach loungers are available to hire.
-Search for crabs in the rockpools, take a stroll along the boardwalk and stop by a beach shack for a cooling ice-lolly.
+Rockley Beach – or Accra Beach, as it’s often known – can’t be beaten when it comes to family-friendly beaches in Barbados.
+Little ones can safely play in the calm waters on the southern end, while older children can boogie board the livelier waves further up the cove.
+The casuarina trees provide much-needed shade, but parasols and beach loungers are also available to hire.
+Search for crabs in the rockpools, take a stroll along the boardwalk and then stop by a beach shack for a frozen treat.

 Best for watersports: Silver Sands Beach

-Thanks to trade winds and protected lagoons, Silver Sands Beach in Christ Church is a haven for watersports.
-And from around November to July, you’re bound to find thrill-seekers enjoying surfing, kiteboarding and Stand Up Paddle-boarding around here.
-Out of watersports season, this, and the nearby Long Bay are great spots to enjoy a walk.
-So pack your picnic and enjoy the views.
+Thanks to trade winds and protected lagoons, Silver Sands Beach in Christ Church is ideal for watersports.
+From around November to July, you’re bound to find thrill-seekers enjoying surfing, kiteboarding and paddle-boarding around here.
+Outside of high season, the nearby Long Bay are great spots to enjoy a walk, so pack your picnic and enjoy the views.

 Best for a castaway feel: Bottom Bay Beach

 Hugged by cliffs and shaded by towering palms, Bottom Bay is one of the most secluded beaches you’ll find in Barbados.
-Less crowded than other beaches, it’s not the best for swimming (the waves can be quite unpredictable), but it’s a lovely spot for a romantic picnic or spot of sunbathing.
-To top off the castaway vibe, look out for the vendor selling fresh coconuts.
+Less crowded than other beaches, it’s not the best for swimming (the waves can be quite unpredictable), but it’s a lovely spot for a romantic picnic or some afternoon sunbathing.
+To top off the castaway vibe, look out for vendors selling fresh coconuts.

 Hidden Gem: Shark Hole Beach

 Not many people know about this hidden beach on the southeast of the island, accessed via a narrow path in between Bottom Bay and Beach Head Bay.
-But since it’s so dinky, those that are in-the-know fill-up the sands pretty quickly.
-Ask a local for directions, arrive early (avoid weekends) and enjoy the unique rocky scenery and hidden-away feel.
+But since it’s so small, those in the know fill these golden sands pretty quickly.
+Ask a local for directions, arrive early (avoiding weekends) and enjoy the unique rocky scenery coupled with a hidden-away feel.